A girl from Pittsburgh came to Ellingham Academy and she wanted to see a dead body. She got her wish.

 So characters with stupid talents get into a very exclusive private school.
 Fine.
 Whatever.
 Let’s go with it.
 Seriously, let’s go.
 When will something happen?

-A huge chunk of the plot basically sees nothing happen but boring teen relationship drama, tedious teen friendship drama, atmosphere building and a shit ton of jumping between timelines that I found choppy and lacklustre.
-I think because this series is specifically set up to be a continuing story between installments, where the author knew she was ending this first novel on a cliffhanger, that more time than I like was sunk into building up the setting and the timelines, instead of moving the mystery forward at a pace that agreed with my bad attitude.
+A huge chunk of the plot is basically dead air, nothing but boring teen relationship drama, tedious friendship drama, atmosphere building and a shit ton of jumping between timelines that I found choppy and lacklustre.
+I think because this series is specifically set up to be a continuing story between installments, where the author knew she was ending this first novel on a cliffhanger, that more time than was sunk into building up the setting and the timelines, instead of moving the mystery forward at a pace that agreed with my bad attitude.

 Character introductions felt endless and I didn’t really like many of them.
 David was an ass.
 Stevie was annoying.
 She was just too much.
 And I hate saying that about female characters, but my god kid, chill the fuck out.
 She tried too hard to be some kind of super detective, but she wasn’t given opportunities to prove it.
 It was a lot of tell, no show.
 Stop telling me she’s amazing and just have her do something amazing?

-But the pace of the plot, again, didn’t really allow for her to reveal or solve very much.
+But the pace and plot didn’t really allow for her to reveal or solve very much.

 That said, I liked the historical scenes and the cold case elements on the plot much better than I did the present-day mystery where a bunch of annoying teens were fucking off around the school.